radroid/shad-edit/ADDING_COMPONENTS.md

 ## Example: Complete Component

-See `src/components/catalog/example-button/config.json` for a complete example.
+See the seed script (`scripts/seed-component-configs.ts`) for examples of complete component configurations.

+You can also check existing components in your Convex dashboard under the `componentConfigs` table.

 ## Troubleshooting

 ### Component Not Appearing

-1. Check that `config.json` exists and is valid JSON
+1. Check that component exists in Convex `componentConfigs` table
-2. Verify the directory name matches the component ID
+2. Verify the `componentId` is correct and unique
 3. Check browser console for loading errors
-4. Ensure the component is registered (check `catalog-loader.ts`)
+4. Ensure you're using the correct component ID (kebab-case)
+5. Verify Convex queries are working (check network tab)

 ### Properties Not Working